-Why Do I Keep Getting Cold Sores?
+Why Do I Get Cold Sores?

 If you’ve ever patiently nursed a pesky cold sore back to health just to have it pop up again in a few weeks, you understand the pain of recurring cold sores.
 But why does this happen?
 Why can a person keep getting cold sores one after another?
 Below, we’ll investigate the reason behind the phenomenon of recurring cold sores and give you some tips and tricks on how to avoid spreading the virus.